 - Roxburgh Park Youth and Recreation Centre

 - Springers Keysborough

-Note that results will only be available through the hotline five days after testing, and only for the selected drive-through testing sites listed above.
+Note that results will be available through the hotline five days after testing, and only for the drive-through testing sites listed above.

 I was not tested at any of the above locations or I have been unable to obtain my results

 If none of the above options apply to you, or you have been unable to obtain your results, call the Coronavirus Test Results Hotline on 1800 573 222.

 The Coronavirus Test Results Hotline operates Mondays to Fridays between 8am and 6pm.

 The hotline can provide confirmation of a negative coronavirus (COVID-19) result verbally or via text message only.
 If you require a letter or other form of documentation of your result (such as for travel, medical, work or educational purposes) you should contact a general practitioner who can obtain your result and provide suitable documentation.

 Thank you for your support and patience.
 We are working as quickly as we can to get results back to people who have come forward for testing.
 Getting tested is one of the most important contributions you can make to slowing the spread of coronavirus (COVID-19) and keeping the community safe.